 \section{Introduction}

-A sequence-to-sequence (seq2seq) model takes in a sequence of tokens as input and construct an output sequence, where both the input and output can have varied length.
+A sequence-to-sequence (seq2seq) model takes in a sequence of tokens as input and construct an output sequence, where the length of the input sequence and the output sequence can be different.
 Machine translation and semantic parsing are two of the well-known seq2seq problems.
-An encoder-decoder model is one approach to solving sequence-to-sequence prediction problems by using recurrent neural networks (RNN) as the underlying component.
+Many works\cite{lstm, autoencoder_machine_translation, luong2015effective} use encoder-decoder framework to solve sequence-to-sequence problems.

 One of the challenges for the encoder-decoder models is that the training data with heterogeneous features may increase the difficulty of convergence.
-The model is not able to concentrate on multiple heterogeneous features simultaneously: fitting one set of features may increase loss on another set of features.
+The model cannot concentrate on multiple heterogeneous features simultaneously: fitting one set of features may increase loss on another set of features.

-To address this challenge, we apply a representation learning technique \citep{bengio2013representation} to categorize and cluster the heterogeneous features preserved in the latent space, which is the final hidden space returned from the encoder.
-Then, the quality of the representations in the latent space is important.
-Therefore, we introduce a reinforcement learning \citep{rlbook} approach to enhance the clustering algorithm, which is used to divide the latent space into subspaces with homogeneous features.
+To address this challenge, we apply a representation learning technique \cite{bengio2013representation} to divide heterogeneous features into clusters in the latent space, which is the final hidden space returned from the encoder \cite{yang2021training}.
+We first feed sequential data into the encoder to obtain the representations on the latent space.
+Second, we apply a clustering algorithm to divide the representations into clusters, each consisting of homogeneous features.
+Then, we construct multiple decoders to decode the representations in each cluster separately.
+Hence we can resolve the heterogeneity problem in seq2seq tasks.
+In addition to the multi-decoder architecture, we discover that the latent space clustering quality positively correlates to the model's performance.
+Therefore, enhancing the clustering algorithm can potentially improve the seq2seq model.

+As for the main contribution to this work, we introduce a self-enhancing mechanism that uses a reinforcement learning \cite{rlbook} approach to enhance the clustering algorithm recursively.
+We apply a soft actor-critic algorithm to maximize the Silhouette coefficient of the clusters by optimizing the clustering algorithm.
+We expect the self-enhancing mechanism can continuously improve the model's performance without additional training data.

+As a side contribution, we develop a neural network classifier to classify which cluster a given representation belongs to.
+Compared with traditional clustering algorithms such as K-means or the Gaussian mixture model, the neural network architecture can quickly adapt to our proposed self-enhancing mechanism.
+We gradually adjust the parameters in the neural network to obtain the optimal clusters.